‘Panic mode’: Witness describes aftermath of Sri Lanka bombs

 It was too soon to think about what it might mean.

-Over the course of the day, eight bombs exploded at churches and luxury hotels, killing more than 200 people.
+Over the course of the day, a series of bombs exploded, including at churches and luxury hotels, killing more than 200 people.
 The Easter Sunday violence was the deadliest the South Asian island country has seen since a bloody civil war ended a decade ago.

 Many Sri Lankans remember well the terror of the 26-year war.
 But not Harischandra, who was just a teenager when it officially ended.
 Toward the end, the conflict was not in Colombo.
 Growing up, he was mostly aware of his parents’ anxiety about safety, not of actual fighting.